alfredcruize/alx-pre_course/README.md

-My first git pull from github.
+My first git pull from github to webterm.